Murder of Menachem Stark: Arrests

 Four cousins were arrested in the aftermath of the crime.
-Erskine Felix, the ringleader, lived in nearby Crown Heights and managed construction sites owned by Stark.
+Erskine Felix lived in nearby Crown Heights and managed construction sites owned by Stark.
 He had about $20,000 worth of construction work which had not been paid up to that point.
 His co-conspirators – his brother Kendall Felix, cousin Kendel Felix, and cousin Irvine Henry – worked as carpenters on those construction sites.
 According to prosecutors, Erskine, claiming Stark owed him the money, plotted to kidnap him and hold him for ransom.

 In May 2014, Kendel Felix was indicted on charges of second-degree murder, kidnapping, and attempted robbery in the case.
 He said that he and two accomplices had kidnapped Stark, hoping to get the money.
 According to the New York Post, Kendel confessed to the killing and admitted to being the driver of the van, as well as one of the men who wrestled with Stark on the sidewalk.

 The Post said that Felix implicated two other men in the murder, but that they had been arrested and then released.
 According to Felix's alleged confession, one of the accomplices said "He owes me money" just before they grabbed Stark.
 Felix indicated that the death was unintentional, and occurred after one of Felix's accomplices sat on Stark inside the minivan.